campbell17/campbell17-v2/journal/draft-grinding-my-beans.md

 draft: true
 ---

 Last year I bought a hand-operated single-serving ceramic conical burr grinder.
-Every morning I grind 2 tablespoons of coffee beans by spinning a long handle around an aluminum cylinder for 90 seconds.
+Every morning I grind two tablespoons of coffee beans by spinning a long handle around an aluminum cylinder for ninety seconds.
 I look ridiculous doing it.
-It feels longer than 90 seconds.
+It feels longer than ninety seconds.
 I think it's giving me tendonitis.

 There are more efficient ways to grind coffee beans.